Whitstable, Kent – 18 Things To Do Guide + Photos 2024

 Comprising around 40 or so cute and kooky beach huts, Whitstable Harbour Market is an open air shopper’s paradise, selling all manner of alfresco arts, crafts and souvenirs.
 The Harbour Market also has several food stalls selling everything from oysters and cockles through to pad thais.

 Whitstable Harbour Market is always open at the weekends, winter and summer but with extended opening hours during the warmer months.
-From June to August, The Harbour Market is open seven days a week from 10am (times correct as of summer 2023).
+Check out the latest Harbour Market in Whitstable opening times here >

-During the summer months, there are also several pop-up bars at the market that serve many local favourite tipples including Whitstable Brewery Oyster Stout.
+During the summer months, there are also several pop-up bars at the market that serve many local favourite tipples including Whitstable Brewery Oyster Stout and Whitstable Harbour Gin.

 Address: Whitstable Harbour Market, South Quay, Whitstable Harbour, CT5 1AB